Social welfare programmes in South Africa: National School Nutrition Program (NSNP)

 The National School Nutrition Program began in 1994 with a mandate to provide free lunch in all non-fee-paying schools (i.e., those categorized as quintiles 1 through 3 in the South African schools classification system).
 As of 2020, 9.6 million school children (about two-thirds of whom are primary school students and one-third of whom are secondary school students) benefited from the program.
 The NSNP reaches an estimated 72% of school-age children in the country.
-Foods are purchased dometically, and the program is wholly government-funded with a budget of about US$520 million.
+Foods are purchased domestically, and the program is wholly government-funded with a budget of about US$520 million.

 Old-age pension

 The old-age pension accounts for the highest amount of government expenditure among all social assistance programmes in South Africa.

 The old-age pension was established in South Africa as early as the 1920s.
 However, the old-age pension system had reflected strong racial inequality until the 1990s.
 For example, in the early 1980s, whites received benefits 10 times the benefits received by blacks.
 From 1989 to 1993, the government took efforts to reform the old-age pension to expand it to the entire population and eliminate racial inequality in the pension programme.
 The benefits blacks received increased from R1555 a year in 1980 to R3081 a year in 1993.
 The pension programme has not undergone large reforms since 1993 but the government adjusts the monetary value in accordance to inflation rates.
 In 2010, women aged 60 and above and men aged 61 above could receive R21000 per year.